hearts-card-game-rules

 4.5 min read

-Setup Element Details
+Setup element Details

-Players 4 (standard version)
+Players 4 (standard game)

 Deck 52 cards, no jokers